Friday, September 28, 2007

 This weekend I attended the American Dahlia Society conference in St. Charles, Illinois.
 After months of hard work and preparation, the weekend began friday at sunrise.
 I spent two hours in the garden cutting blooms that I hoped would be best for judging.
 Carefully, I loaded them into the car and made my way to Pheasant Run Resort and Spa to set up for the following days competition.

 This was a perfect ending to the season for me, although weather permitting, I will have another month or so of Dahlia's to share and enjoy.
 On sunday when the show closed to the public at 4:00 pm, it was time for them to tear down the tables and clean up the hall.
 As a member of the society, they allowed us to take any of the blooms home that we wanted.
 All others would be disgarded... what a waste!
-I loaded as many as I could into my cooler and made my way back home smiling from ear to ear.
+I loaded as many as I could into my cooler and made my way back home.

 Hope you enjoy the pictures!